Notification Settings

 Getting Paged

-You can integrate DNS Check with the following services to be paged when an issue is detected:
+You can integrate DNS Check with the following services to get paged when an issue is detected:

 Chat Notifications